Department of Architecture and Landscape Architecture

 Most landscape architects spend some of their time at the drawing board or computer.
 They also spend many hours in the field, investigating and analyzing potential project sites, developing field notes for design layouts, completing visual surveys, and supervising construction.
 It is at the computer and drawing board that projects are actually organized and shaped into a creative and imaginative solution.
 The work and responsibility of each landscape architect depends principally on individual interests and abilities.
 Opportunities may range from professional practice on a small scale to administration of governmental programs.

 Admission into the first-year Pre-Landscape Architecture program is open to any student enrolled at NDSU.
 Transfer students are evaluated on the basis of courses taken and grades received.
 Upon completion of the first year, a selected number of students are admitted to the second year of the program.
-The basis for selection is institutional GPA and performance in first-year landscape architecture courses.
+The basis for selection is institutional GPA and performance in first-year environmental design.

 Students in the second year of the program will be required to purchase a laptop computer.
 Information on type of computer, software, purchase, and financing arrangements will be distributed to students prior to purchase.